Moringar/Socket.io_sandbox/README.md

 ## Socket.io sandbox 🦕
 *This repository is for learning purposes, main files are commented.*

-Tee server is operationnal and can be used as a sandbox to learn how to communicate between server and client.
+The server is operationnal and can be used as a sandbox to learn how to communicate between server and client.

 install the dependencies with:
 `npm install`